bonsai-rx/docs/articles/reactive-delay.md

 ### Examples

-Use `Delay` to delay emission of elements from an observable sequence.
+Use `Delay` to postpone emission of elements from an observable sequence.

 :::workflow
 ![Delay Example](../workflows/reactive-delay-example.bonsai)